Rosé discography

-New Zealand and South Korean singer and songwriter Rosé has released one studio album, one single album, and seven singles.
+New Zealand and South Korean singer and songwriter Rosé has released one studio album, one single album, and eight singles.

 Rosé began her career as a member of girl group Blackpink in August 2016.
 She released her debut solo single album R through YG Entertainment and Interscope Records in March 2021.
 It debuted at number two on the Circle Album Chart in South Korea and was certified triple platinum for surpassing 750,000 copies sold.
 The album's lead single "On the Ground" was the first song by a K-pop solo artist to reach number one on the Billboard Global 200 and Global Excl.
 US charts.
 It peaked at number four on South Korea's Circle Digital Chart, topped the charts in Malaysia and Singapore, and became the highest-charting song at the time by a female K-pop soloist on the US Billboard Hot 100, the Canadian Hot 100, and the UK Singles Chart and is certified gold in New Zealand.
 The second single from R, "Gone", peaked at number six on the Circle Digital Chart and number one in Malaysia.

-In 2024, Rosé signed with The Black Label and Atlantic Records and released "Apt.", a collaboration with Bruno Mars and the lead single of her debut studio album, Rosie (2024).
+In 2024, Rosé signed with The Black Label and Atlantic Records and released "APT.", a collaboration with Bruno Mars and the lead single of her debut studio album, Rosie (2024).
 It became her second number-one single on the Billboard Global 200 and Global Excl.
 US and topped charts in numerous countries including New Zealand, Malaysia, Singapore, and South Korea.
 It became the first song by a female K-pop soloist to reach number one on Australia's ARIA Singles Chart and the top ten on the UK Singles Chart at number two.
 It was also the first song by a female K-pop act to enter the top five of the US Billboard Hot 100, peaking at number three.
 Rosie debuted at number two on the Circle Album Chart and was certified double platinum for surpassing 500,000 copies sold in South Korea as well as gold in New Zealand.
 It also debuted at number three on the US Billboard 200 and number four on the UK Albums Chart, becoming the highest-ranked album by a female K-pop soloist on both charts.